Jucgshu/archsetup/README.md

 <!-- </div> -->
 # Arch installer tools

 Just some files and scripts to ease the Arch installation process.
-Install a fresh Archlinux system first by using the new [Archinstall](https://github.com/archlinux/archinstall).
+Install a fresh Archlinux system first by using the new [Archinstall](https://github.com/archlinux/archinstall) script.
 The [user configuration file](https://github.com/Jucgshu/archinstall/blob/main/user_configuration.json) can be used to speed up the process.

 # Usage
 After installing Archlinux, you can enable systemd-homed: